m14r41/Clickjacking-Poc/README.md

 **Description:**
 This repository hosts a professional Proof of Concept (PoC) showcasing the Clickjacking vulnerability in web applications.
 Clickjacking represents a significant security concern, allowing unauthorized manipulation of user interactions and data access.

-**Features:**
-- A clear title explaining the repository's purpose.
-- A concise explanation of Clickjacking vulnerability.
-- Inclusion of an `<iframe>` element demonstrating a common Clickjacking vector.

 ```html
 <html>